Bartekkur1/gpu-ml/README.md

 When I noticed how much progress library gpu.js did since last time I used it, I decided to give it another try.

 This project was created for fun and research.
-Personally the best approach to learn something is to build it up from the ground.
+Personally I think the best approach to learn something is to build it up from the ground up.

 I know there are many ML frameworks, cool.
 Use them if you want.